 Dog Slaughter Falls is a 15- to 20-foot-tall waterfall located at the confluence of the Cumberland River and Dog Slaughter Creek in Whitley County’s London Ranger District.

-But don’t let this scare you off as the hike to the area and the falls itself has some extraordinary scenery!
+But don’t let this scare you off, as the hike to the area and the falls themselves have some extraordinary scenery!
 In its own way, this is one of the most romantic natural places in the state; the hike and prize at the end are best enjoyed with someone you love!

-With the title of the #1 hike of Kentucky, Pinnacles of Berea is absolutely amazing with its views, proximity to Daniel Boone National Forest, and convenient access to other local attractions.
+With the title of the #1 hike in Kentucky, Pinnacles of Berea is absolutely amazing with its views, proximity to Daniel Boone National Forest, and convenient access to other local attractions.

-You will be able to avoid the huge crowds of Red River Gorge by heading to Berea and to its numerous pinnacle trails and diverse vantages, which are also dog-friendly.
+You will be able to avoid the huge crowds of Red River Gorge by heading to Berea and its numerous pinnacle trails and diverse vantage points, which are also dog-friendly.